jstep110/hello-world/README.md

 # hello-world
 St. Isidore Pray for Me

-After years of wanting to learn the real deal, I am committing to learning Javascript and start coding.
+After years of wanting to learn the real deal, I am committing to learning Java Script and start coding.
 My day-to-day work is in web application testing and pentesting.